 As far as music licensing goes, MegaSeg is simply a playback tool, similar to a CD player and mixer.
 Using Music.app/iTunes for example, you can transfer your CDs to your Mac and then import and play them in MegaSeg.
 Transferring CDs you’ve purchased to your drive is like making a backup copy of a software program.
 If you get rid of or sell your original purchased CD, you are required to delete the backup copy.

 However, when it comes to music public performance rights, each individual venue or station you perform at should be ASCAP and BMI licensed (in the USA), which would cover the music you play from their respective catalogs.
 Some streaming providers also handle licensing via an “umbrella” plan, meaning all broadcasters that use their service are automatically licensed, as long as you follow their rules and terms of service.
-Otherwise if streaming on a service that does not cover licensing on your behalf, you can signup with the relevant Performance Rights Organizations (PROs) in your region directly to cover licensing.
+Otherwise if streaming on a service that does not cover licensing on your behalf, you can signup with the relevant Performance Rights Organizations (PROs) in your region directly to cover licensing, such as SoundExchange, ASCAP, and BMI in the USA.

 The Apple Remote’s center button segues into the next track; Play/Pause pauses the track with an optional spin-down effect.
 Holding Play/Pause down for one second will stop the current track and playlist.
 The + and - buttons adjusts the volume.
 The FF/REW buttons adjusts the Cue Position so you can repeat or skip tracks in your playlist queue.
 Holding down FF/REW buttons fast forwards or rewinds the current track.
 The Menu button toggles Auto mode for continuous playback.